electron0zero/failure-modes/pages/meetup.md

 ---
 layout: page
-title: Meetup
+title: Bangalore Meetup
 permalink: /meetup/
 ---

-## Failure Modes Meetup
+## Failure Modes Meetup - Bangalore

-We have occasional meetups in Bangalore, India.
+We have meetups in Bangalore and [Pune](/meetup-pune/), India.

-We meet whenever I have time to manage the logistics of the meetup and have a venue that can host us. :smile:
+We meet whenever  have time to manage the logistics of the meetup and have a venue that can host us. :smile:

 Meetups are invite-only and follow [Chatham House Rule](https://en.wikipedia.org/wiki/Chatham_House_Rule) to ensure a safe space to share failures.

 Are you interested in hosting one of our meetups in Bangalore?
-Drop a message in [Bangalore Meetup Group in our WhatsApp Community](https://chat.whatsapp.com/IhQ2ZnPRD5sCJ4E8myMBSN)
+Drop a message in [Bangalore Meetup Group in our Community](https://chat.whatsapp.com/IhQ2ZnPRD5sCJ4E8myMBSN)

 Our Meetups and Community Spaces are governed by [Failure Modes Code of Conduct](/coc/)